 STARTING POSITION: SHADE RUNNER AT 2B.
 START BEHIND OR OFF THE 2B SIDE OF THE SECOND BASEMAN AND SQUARE TO THE PLATE.
 THIS POSITION SHOULD BE ADJUSTED BASED ON THE DEPTH AND LOCATION OF THE SECOND BASEMAN OR ANY ADDITIONAL PLAYERS POSITIONED IN THE INFIELD.
 GO TO THE READY POSITION AT THE START OF THE PITCH.
-PLAY VIDEO
+PLAY VIDEO runner into 3B.

 - P Move out from behind the plate toward the holding zone in foul ground to an area where you have an unobstructed view of all four elements and read the play.
 Be prepared to move as the play develops as you are responsible for any play on the lead runner at 3B and any play at the plate. - B Let the ball take you to the play.
-Responsible for any play at 1B, 2B and the last runner into 3B.
+Responsible for any play at 1B, 2B and the last to alternate between the ball and the runner keeping all four elements in front of you.
+Be prepared to move parallel to the baseline staying ahead of the runner as you are responsible for any play at 1B, 2B, and last runner into 3B.